 Adam Armstrong, a student from Leeds, United Kingdom, legally changed his name to Adam West because it was way cheaper than paying Ryanair’s fee to correct a booking error.

-Armstrong and his girlfriend wanted to fly to Ibiza.
-The girlfriend’s stepfather went online to reserve the tickets, but he used the name Adam had on Facebook, which was Adam West instead of Adam Armstrong. (the article continues after the ad)
+Back in 2015, Armstrong and his girlfriend wanted to fly to Ibiza.
+His girlfriend’s stepfather went online to reserve the tickets, but he used the name Adam had on Facebook, which was Adam West instead of Adam Armstrong: (the article continues after the ad)